o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-layout-column.md

 ****Spacing****
 Type values in pixels to adjust spacing between elements.
 ****Order****
-Select **Top\-to\-Bottom** or **Bottom\-to\-Top** to specify the order in which the child elements appear in the column.
+Select **Top-to-Bottom** or **Bottom-to-Top** to specify the order in which the child elements appear in the column.
 ****Child Alignment****
 If the layout's children don't occupy all the available layout space, use this setting to determine how the children are aligned.
 For **Horizontal**, select **Left**, **Center**, or **Right** to determine how the children are aligned horizontally.
 For **Vertical**, select **Top**, **Center**, or **Bottom** to determine how the children are aligned vertically.
 ****Ignore Default Cell****
 Selected by default, this property causes the layout column to give each child an equal amount of space regardless of their contents (unless the child has a [**LayoutCell**](/docs/user-guide/interactivity/user-interface/editor/components-layout-cell.md) component).
-The layout column ignores the layout cell's content\-based default calculations.
+The layout column ignores the layout cell's content-based default calculations.
 When you clear this option, the layout column uses the children's layout cell calculated values to determine how much space to give each child based on its contents.
 For more information, see [LayoutCell](/docs/user-guide/interactivity/user-interface/editor/components-layout-cell.md).